 High marks for quality of handgrips.
 Design is tilted slightly upward, which makes it ideal for targeting certain muscle groups, like pecs and arms.
 Assembly is simple, so it’s well-liked among travelers.
 Ideal for beginners and those with small workout spaces.

 Some consumers find the set very flimsy and lightweight.
 It requires assembly and, as a result, frequent tightening.

 Nine inches tall.
 Made from durable metal that will not rust or break.
 No screws needed to assemble.
 Anti-slip feet keep athletes safe during workouts.
 3.8 pounds.
 Coated with a shiny silver finish.
 Foam padding on handles for added comfort.

-These bars are heavier than others and do not disassemble for travel or storage.
+Heavier than others and do not disassemble for travel or storage.

-Comes with a 100 percent satisfaction guarantee.
 Ultra option can hold up to 330 pounds.
 Choice of 22- or 25-millimeter bar for any hand size.
 Great for P90X, CrossFit or Insanity workouts.
 Fold-able design makes them perfect for travel.
 No assembly required.

 Are you ready to try something new in your exercise routine?
 Push-up bars take a traditional exercise into fun, challenging territory.
 By elevating your upper body, you are forced to adjust your posture and form, which engages several muscle groups for a total body workout.

 Push-up bars come in three varieties, so no matter what kind of challenge you’re looking for, there’s a style that suits your workout.
 Low-sitting bars are ideal for beginners who are just getting used to a new routine, whereas tall bars are beloved by intense fitness gurus who seek the most challenging exercises for balance and strength training.
 For those who want options and versatility, instability sets are a fun addition to any workout space.